poroping/terraform-provider-fortios/docs/resources/system_global.md

 * `memory_use_threshold_extreme` - Threshold at which memory usage is considered extreme (new sessions are dropped) (% of total RAM, default = 95).
 * `memory_use_threshold_green` - Threshold at which memory usage forces the FortiGate to exit conserve mode (% of total RAM, default = 82).
 * `memory_use_threshold_red` - Threshold at which memory usage forces the FortiGate to enter conserve mode (% of total RAM, default = 88).
-* `miglog_affinity` - Affinity setting for logging (64-bit hexadecimal value in the format of xxxxxxxxxxxxxxxx).
+* `miglog_affinity` - Affinity setting for logging (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `miglogd_children` - Number of logging (miglogd) processes to be allowed to run.
 Higher number can reduce performance; lower number can slow log processing time.
 No logs will be dropped or lost if the number is changed.
 * `multi_factor_authentication` - Enforce all login methods to require an additional authentication factor (default = optional).
 Valid values: `optional` `mandatory` .
 * `ndp_max_entry` - Maximum number of NDP table entries (set to 65,536 or higher; if set to 0, kernel holds 65,536 entries).
+* `npu_neighbor_update` - Enable/disable sending of ARP/ICMP6 probing packets to update neighbors for offloaded sessions.
+Valid values: `enable` `disable` .
 * `per_user_bal` - Enable/disable per-user block/allow list filter.
 Valid values: `enable` `disable` .
 * `per_user_bwl` - Enable/disable per-user black/white list filter.
 Valid values: `enable` `disable` .
 * `pmtu_discovery` - Enable/disable path MTU discovery.
 Valid values: `enable` `disable` .